MozillaFoundation/mozfest-plaza/content/atrium-public/en.md

 <!-- This is the Plaza page when the visitor is signed out -->

-**Watch the recording of the MozFest Keynote "No Act of Protest is Too Small by Pussy Riot" by [accessing the session page here](https://schedule.mozillafestival.org/session/38AZEM-1)**

 # Arrive with an idea, leave with a community

 Arrive with an idea, leave with a community